 Tertullian is one of the strictest second century fathers yet he says this regarding the struggle against sin,

 In Chapter 7 Bercot attacks the doctrine of Predestination.
 One of his targets seems to be Martin Luther.
 I have never read/heard Luther attacked for predestination and I have no idea if he held to this position.
+[Added 2014-03-12: A reader made me realize an oversight here.
+Luther was an Augustinian monk, thus most likely DID hold to predestination.
+My comment here is to say that I do NOT know much about Luther.
+My review of, and problem with Bercot, is not theological.
+My problem is Bercot using these early fathers.
+See reader comments and my responses below.]
 I agree with Bercot that the second century fathers did not promote predestination, but a significant part of his argument comes from a lengthy passage in Origen’s On First Principles.
 In this same document Origen presents his speculative theory of universalism.
 This is one of several issues that led to the “Origenist controversy” which caused problems for several centuries.
 For Bercot to use anything from this document seems ironic at best.

 Chapter 8 is on baptism.
 Bercot basically maintains that evangelicals have marginalized water baptism.
 I agree with him for the most part.